3DUnityScanner/SeniorDesignProject/Documentation/SeniorDesignDoc.md

 * Convolutional layers - Convolution layers in a CNN are what make this structure special.
 Each of these layers contains filters that are usually small but deep, extending the full depth of the input data.
 These filters are convolved with sections of the input data to create a two dimensional list of values called an activation map.
 This map represents the filter reactions at every point in the input data.
 Each layer can have many different filters and each filter has its own activation map.
 These maps are what make up the depth of each layer.
 These layers do most of the processing work in the network.

 * Pooling layer - The job of a pooling layer is to reduce the spatial complexity of the data being passed through the network.
-The operation these layers perform downspamples the images in the network to reduce the amount of parameters and therefore reduce the processing load on the network.
+The operation these layers perform downsamples the images in the network to reduce the amount of parameters and therefore reduce the processing load on the network.

 * Normalization layer - A normalization layer in a CNN is a method of regularization that provides the activations with more of a significant value peak leading to more recognizable local maxima when compared with neighboring values.